 Business Structures in Portugal

-In Portugal, there are multiple structures available for starting your business.
+There are multiple structures available for starting a business in Portugal.
 You just need to choose the one that is suitable for your situation.

 Individual Ownership